What does it do?

 How do I use it?

-A generation takes all the data that’s appeared in the WordApp so far and passes it to your AI model of choice, like a regular generation.
+A structured generation takes all the data that has appeared in the WordApp so far and passes it to your AI model of choice, like a regular generation.
 Where it differs is in the output: instead of generating text, a structured generation produces objects with fields and values.
 A recipe might generate an object with fields for ingredients and instructions, while a product description might generate an object with fields for price and availability.

 This is particularly useful for data to be passed to other systems, like a database or an API.
-You can reference the output of a structured generation with a @mention like any other generation.
+You can reference the output of a structured generation with a @[name_of_generation] like any other generation.

 Shaping the output